A Process Algebra for Games: Correctness Theorem

 \section{Correctness Theorem}

-\textbf{Theorem 13} If $\lambda_P$ is a P strategy and $\lambda_O$ is an O strategy as illustrated in Section \ref{Games}, and if the GameACP process term $s$ corresponds to $\lambda_P$ and the GameACP process term $t$ corresponds to $\lambda_O$, then the process term $s \sqcap t$ exactly defines an execution of $\lambda_P$ and $\lambda_O$.
+\begin{theorem} If $\lambda_P$ is a P strategy and $\lambda_O$ is an O strategy as illustrated in Section \ref{Games}, and if the GameACP or GameAPTC process term $s$ corresponds to $\lambda_P$ and the GameACP process term $t$ corresponds to $\lambda_O$, then the process term $s \sqcap t$ exactly defines an execution of $\lambda_P$ and $\lambda_O$. \end{theorem}

 \begin{proof} We will show that $s\sqcap t$ exactly results in the maximal element of $\lambda_P \cap \lambda_O$.